SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 date: 2005-12-31 23:59
 description: "in which Cedric meets Svetlana Oborovsky"
 tags: [skit, fpmcmain-cedric, act-0]
-published: false
+published: true
-lastmod: 2021-12-02 11:34
+lastmod: 2021-12-03 13:28
 ---
-[//]: # ( 12/02/21  -added)
+[//]: # ( 12/03/21  -added)

 *****
 ### // MARSCAPONE APARTMENTS //

-<br><i>It is the evening of VLADISLAUS STRAUD's New Year's Eve Fête.
-It marks a day of fasting for the Vampires; he has customarily requested each of the invited to refrain from dining on 'last year's sorrows'.
+<i>It is the evening of VLADISLAUS STRAUD's New Year's Eve Fête.
+It traditionally marks a day of fasting for the Vampires; he customarily requests each of the invited to refrain from 'partaking in last year's sorrows' before their arrival.
 For the Elders, this is less of a concession than it is for the young. </I>

-<i>Adjacent to the School known as the MAGICADEMY sits a cluster of townhomes owned by MYRTLE MARSCAPONE.
+<i>Adjacent to the School known as the MAGICADEMY of Astoria, Queens, sits a cluster of townhomes owned by MYRTLE MARSCAPONE.
 Inside one of these apartments dwell the vampires KEVIN, CEDRIC, now left largely to their own devices following the death of the esteemed Elder VINCENT MARSCAPONE. </i>

 <I>The night rises and CEDRIC begins to stir from sleep's solitude.</i>